 Time to Degree:

 The program will take two to four years depending on the track the student initially chooses.
-Part-time track students should make an appointment with the program Department Chair to discuss progression as a part-time student.
+Part-time track students should make an appointment with the program Faculty Lead to discuss progression as a part-time student.